apple1417/willow2-sdk-mods/vendor_edit/zdict_experiments/Readme.md

 the dictionary file was created.
 This is very specific to the exact wip files I had.
 I used this to try keep track of how the fuzzing was going.

-In total, I left the fuzzer running for ~40 hours.
-I saved the final dictionary it came up with in `zdict.wip.288`.
+In total, I left the fuzzer running for ~40 hours. `corpus.tar.lzma` contains the whole corpus folder it came up with, and `zdict.tar.zstd` includes all the dictionaries it made up along the way (except for `zdict.wip.0`, which was made by `gen_dict.py`).
+The final dictionary was `zdict.wip.288`.

 The fuzzing gave the following results:

 ![graph of dict size](fuzz_size.svg)
 ![graph of time to find improvements](fuzz_timing.svg)